chrisgrounds/random-name-generator/README.md

 *Contributions welcome!*

 You will need Stack to build and run locally.
-You will need to use the [Haskell Stack Heroku buildpack](https://github.com/mfine/heroku-buildpack-stack) to deploy to Heroku.
+If you want to run on Heroku, then you will need to use the [Haskell Stack Heroku buildpack](https://github.com/mfine/heroku-buildpack-stack) to deploy.

 To run locally: